PangYuanbo/context8/docs/CONTRIBUTING.md

 - CHANGELOG.md for specific contributions
 - GitHub contributors page

-Thank you for making ErrorSolver better! 🎉
+Thank you for making Context8 better! 🎉